Edgegap Plugin - Automated Game Server Hosting - Unity Tutorial

 Chapter 1: Setup

-Before using the plugin, there are three requirements to ensure everything works.
+Before using the plugin, there are three requirements to ensure Unity works for dedicated servers.

 First, make sure you use the latest Edgegap plugin.

-While Edgegap is available in the Unity asset store, a far easier way to add and keep Edgegap up to date directly from Unity’s editor is by using the “Git” method.
+While Edgegap is available in the Unity asset store, a far easier way to add and keep Edgegap up to date directly from Unity’s editor through the “Git” method.

-Simply, download a Git package manager, such as Git SCM.
-While it runs, in the Unity editor, select "Window", then "Package Manager".
+From the Unity editor, select "Window", then "Package Manager".
 Click on the "+" button and select "Add Package from git URL".
-Then, type the GIT URL, such as https://github.com/edgegap/edgegap-unity-plugin.git
+Then, type the GIT URL, such as ‘”github dot com slash edgegap slash Edgegap dash unity dash plugin dot git”.

 Finally, click "Add", and the package will automatically download and be added to your project!

-Second, within Unity, head over to Unity’s Hub to confirm you have installed the “Linux Dedicated Server Build Support” module in your project.
+Second, head over to Unity’s Hub to confirm you have installed all three “Linux Dedicated Server Build Support” module in your project.
 If not, simply click on the package and install it.

 Now, let’s get started!